obertscheiderfhwn/RTMsim/paper.md

 - Easy-to-use simulation tools such as myRTM

 All packages describe the flow on a macroscopic level.
 The first group models the flow through the porous cavity using volume-averaged Navier-Stokes equations [@groessing].
-The second group makes use of some assumptions and solves in a first step a Laplace equation for the pressure inside the region which is already filled and in a second step calculates the flow velocity field to propagate the flow front.
-It has been shown that the first and second group render very similar results. myRTM from the third group is easy-to-use and can predict the filling pattern properly but neither predict the filling time correctly nor consider orthotropic preform permeability.
+The second group makes use of some assumptions and solves in a first step a Laplace equation for the pressure inside the region which is already filled and in a second step calculates the flow velocity field to propagate the flow front, see e.g. [@rtmworx] or [@lims].
+In [@groessing] it has been shown that the first and second group render very similar results. myRTM from the third group is easy-to-use and can predict the filling pattern properly but neither predict the filling time correctly nor consider orthotropic preform permeability, see [@myrtm].
 Solving conservation laws for fluid flow as in the first group requires a volume mesh of the cavity and consequently the solution is more time-consuming.
 The second and third group can be solved on a shell mesh where the thickness of the cavity is a property of the cell (similar to porosity and permeability) and slip boundary conditions at the top and bottom walls of the cavity are assumed.

 Based on the analysis of the existing software tools for RTM filling simulations the following functional requirements for a new software tool were derived: